purnima143/Pluto-UI/README.md

 Feel free to customize and enhance this markdown file to match your project's needs.

-## Technologies

-The following technologies and programming languages are used in our project:

-   - React: A JavaScript library for building user interfaces.
-   - Storybook: A development environment and UI component explorer for building UI components in isolation.
-  -  PropTypes: A library for type checking React component props.
-   - SCSS: A CSS preprocessor that enhances the capabilities of CSS.
 ## Guidelines for Writing SCSS

 When writing SCSS code for our project, please adhere to the following guidelines: